-The spa cabinet on the Caldera® spas is constructed of high-quality redwood.
-The redwood cabinet is factory-sealed with a lightly tinted stain for beauty and protection.
+The spa cabinet on Highland series spas is constructed of high-quality wood.
+The wood cabinet is factory-sealed with a lightly tinted stain for beauty and protection.
 As with all wood products, prolonged exposure will cause discoloration and drying.
-Do not use wood sealers or wood furniture-type oils such as tung, teak or lemon to seal the cabinet, as they will cause the redwood to blacken.
+Do not use wood sealers or wood furniture-type oils such as tung, teak or lemon to seal the cabinet, as they will cause the wood to blacken.
 Discoloration or aging of the redwood cabinet is considered natural and is not covered by the limited warranty.

-NOTE: Always test a small area (such as one or two vertical corner boards) or your spa cabinet for stain compatibility before applying a non-recommended stain...
+NOTE: Always test a small area (such as one or two vertical corner boards) of your spa cabinet for stain compatibility before applying a non-recommended stain.